DengPingFan/Inf-Net/README.md

 - This repository provides code for "_**Inf-Net: Automatic COVID-19 Lung Infection Segmentation from CT Images**_" TMI-2020.
 ([arXiv Pre-print](https://arxiv.org/abs/2004.14133) & [medrXiv](https://www.medrxiv.org/content/10.1101/2020.04.22.20074948v1))

-- If you have any questions about our paper, feel free to contact [Deng-Ping Fan](dengpfan@gmail.com) or [Ge-Peng Ji](gepengai.ji@gmail.com) via E-mail.
+- If you have any questions about our paper, feel free to contact us.
 And if you are using COVID-SemiSeg Dataset, Inf-Net or evaluation toolbox for your research, please cite this paper ([BibTeX](#8-citation)).

 - We elaborately collect COVID-19 imaging-based AI research papers and datasets [awesome-list](https://github.com/HzFu/COVID19_imaging_AI_paper_list).